Inklingo

 AdjectiveA2General

-Use 'desconocido' specifically when referring to a place, person, or thing that is unknown or unfamiliar.
+Use 'desconocido' specifically to describe a place, area, or thing that is unknown or unfamiliar to you.

 A winding dirt path leads into a dense, swirling white fog, completely obscuring what lies ahead, symbolizing the unknown.